Chalermdej-l/Realtime-Emotion-Detector/other/README.md

 ```
 ![](/image/setup/20.png)

-If there are no issues with the plan removal, run the following to remove all resources:
+If there are no issues with the planned removal, run the following to remove all resources:
 ```
 make  infra-down-c
 ```